EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56a}} using the curve indicated by ECDH-Curve_U.
 Format an ephemeral public key as a COSE_Key as specified in {{cose_key}}.
 Let X_U be the x-coordinate of the ephemeral public key.

-* Choose a session identifier S_U and store it for the length of the protocol.
-Party U needs to be able to retrieve the protocol state using the session identifier S_U and other information such as the 5-tuple.
-The session identifier MAY be used with the protocol for which EDHOC establishes traffic keys/master secret, in which case S_U SHALL be different from the concurrently used session identifiers of that protocol.
+* Choose a connection identifier C_U and store it for the length of the protocol.
+Party U MUST be able to retrieve the protocol state using the connection identifier C_U and other information such as the 5-tuple.
+The connection identifier MAY be used with protocols for which EDHOC establishes application keys, in which case C_U SHALL be different from the concurrently used connection identifiers of that protocol.

 * Format message_1 as specified in {{asym-msg1-form}}.